unframework/article-modular-front-end/manuscript/the-button.md

 The standard action button is a software component, and as such it has a contract: a set of expectations that it upholds.
 That expectation does not stop at the DOM structure, though: it includes *everything*, even the appearance of what the user sees, down to the pixels!
 Of course, we don't actually render individual pixels - we delegate that to the browser - but the actual brunt of responsibility that the component as a whole isn't "broken" is still on us as maintainers.

 This approach of taking the entirety of responsibility for a component's presentation can also be described as *visual encapsulation*.
+In other words, our component takes over a "patch" of screen area and enforces a certain look of it, as part of its promise to the rest of the codebase.

 > This is in contrast to the conventional wisdom of Web development.
-Separate HTML and CSS and JavaScript; write markup, then style it later: that works well for small content-driven websites (which was the majority of the Web when HTML/CSS was being invented).
-But for application development, where most of the time is spent *pivoting* code, this creates unexpected friction.
-Treating CSS as a separate layer essentially makes it a distinct component of its own, except with an exceedingly complex "interface".
-Stopping at DOM level instead of "pixel" level when designing our contracts actually exponentially multiplies the resulting code entanglement.
+Legacy advice tells us to separate HTML and CSS and JavaScript, to write markup and then style it separately.
+That works well for small content-driven websites (which was the majority of the Web when HTML/CSS was being invented) and for the typical team skill make-up of the early 2000s.
+But for application development, where teams are more cross-functional and where most of the time is spent *pivoting* code, this creates unexpected friction.
+Treating CSS as a separate layer essentially makes it a distinct "component" of its own, except with an exceedingly complex interface.
+Stopping at DOM level instead of "pixel" level when designing our contracts actually exponentially multiplies the resulting code interdependencies.

 Our contract starts with standard action button appearance itself.